|La Grange||Self Catering||Saturday||2||4||2||One extra child in a cot.|

 Available for self catering all year round.

 The glass front door opens into the spacious open plan, triple aspect living room with vaulted cathedral ceiling.
-Stairs lead up to a mezzanine, which has been constructed in new oak.
+Stairs lead up to a mezzanine.

 There is a new fitted kitchen and spacious dining area.
 The kitchen has all modern appliances including a SMEG electric oven and gas hob with extractor hood, an American-style refrigerator with large fridge and freezing sections which provide cold water and ice cubes on request, an integrated dishwasher and washing machine and a Nespresso coffee-machine which works with all ‘Nespresso’ or compatible pods.
 Ample cupboards and a huge oak dresser hold a range of good quality kitchen equipment and white Limoges porcelain.

 The enormous monastery style oak table separates the kitchen from the living area.
-Six oak chairs ensure there is plenty of room should you choose to eat inside.
+Oak chairs ensure there is plenty of room should you choose to eat inside.

 A highchair can be provided on request.